BOARD MEMBERS

 CHAIR

-Clive has more than 45 years of experience in the hospitality industry, For the past 26 years, Clive has held various key leadership roles with Accor Hotels across Australia.
+Clive Scott has more than 45 years of experience in the hospitality industry, For the past 26 years, Clive has held various key leadership roles with Accor Hotels across Australia.
 He was the General Manager of Sofitel Melbourne on Collins for the past 18 years, making him one of the longest running hotel General Managers in Melbourne.

 Clive is actively involved in Melbourne’s business and arts communities.
 He is a Board member of the Oceania Australia Foundation and The Museum of Australian Photography, Chairman of the Melbourne Prize Foundation and has held the position of Chairman of Judges for the Melbourne Awards since 2016.
 He is also a member of the Hope Street Youth & Family Services Advisory Board, Melodies of Peace Board and Chairman of the Finucane & Smith Advisory Board.
-In 2021 Clive was appointed as a Member (AM) of the Order of Australia (General Division) for services to Hospitality and the Arts
+In 2021 Clive was appointed as a Member (AM) of the Order of Australia (General Division) for services to Hospitality and the Arts.

 He has also assisted with fundraising and development for many key players in the Melbourne Arts scene, such as Chunky Move Dance Company, Australian National Academy of Music, Craft Victoria, Heide Museum of Modern Art, The Australian Ballet, The National Gallery of Victoria, Victorian Opera and The Melbourne Symphony Orchestra.